Inori/GPCS4/GPCS4/Graphic/ReadMe.md

 #### 5. Gve
 This is the vulkan engine.
 Gve means "Gnm to Vulkan tranlation engine".
-It's the abstraction layer of vulkan.
+It is the abstraction layer of vulkan.
 Most of vulkan objects will be wrapped into Gve classes for convenience.
-And it will maintain vulkan states, pipelines, optimizations and so on.
+It will maintain vulkan render states, pipelines, optimizations and so on.

 #### 6. Pssl
 This is the shader translator/recompiler.
 PS4 use AMD's GCN bytecode in its' shader binary.
 We need to translate these GCN bytecode into vulkan's Spir-V bytecode.
 Translating result will be used by `Gve` module.
+Also, this module is responsible for parsing PSSL shader binary format.

+#### 7. Spirv
+This is a helper module using to generate spir-v bytecode.
+It is used by `Pssl` module directly.

-#### 7. Vulkan
+#### 8. Vulkan
 This is the graphics api which GPCS4 uses.
 Not much to say.

-#### 8. GPU Hardware
+#### 9. GPU Hardware
 This is the lowest hardware GPU.
 Not much to say.